 The impact of high fees is more apparent every year as funds find it more and more difficult to generate strong returns to make up for the impact of these high fees.

 |Average Fit Cat Fund Fee||Average Fat Cat Fund Fee|

 Who is most affected by fees?

-High fees impact people of all ages.
+In 2019, we found that high fees impact people of all ages.
 However, the burden is most apparent for those who have more years of work ahead of them, that is today’s millennials (people in their 20s and 30s).